Some of Japan’s best festivals take place in August. And lucky for us, they’re mostly free!

 Naniwa Yodogawa Fireworks Festival

-A fireworks festival stretching back 30 years, this event takes place on the banks of the Yodo River.
-The city makes a stunning backdrop for the displays.
-Arrive well before 6 p.m. as the crowds are so large you might not make it to the viewing areas from the station if you get there any later.
+Arrive well before 6 p.m. as the crowds are so large you might not make it to the viewing areas from the station if you get there any later!

-Kameoka Hozugawa River Firework Display
+Kameoka Hozugawa River Fireworks

 Yoshinogawa Fireworks Festival

-Taking place on the banks of the Yoshino River in Shinmachi neighborhood of Gojo City, this is Nara Prefecture’s most popular fireworks festival.
 Not content with a mere 4,000 exploding projectiles, the organizers have added a laser light show and music to the mix.
 The one-hour show will finish with the launch of a spectacular “star mine” firework.

 Miyazu Tōrō Nagashi Fireworks